tuomoAhonen/DigiCafe/README.md

 # DigiCafe
-Custom navigation bar & responsiveness with HTML, Javascript, CSS + Haaga-Helia/Digitekniikat JSON homework Navigation bar's .js file should be rewritten
+Custom navigation bar & responsiveness with HTML, Javascript, CSS + Haaga-Helia/Digitekniikat JSON homework <br />
+Navigation bar's .js file should be rewritten <br />
-Success on CSS, but should be structured better
+Success on CSS, but should be structured better <br />
 2022